 Anything smaller than a D-size battery is a choking risk for babies and toddlers.
-The following things should be kept away from babies and toddlers:
+This includes:

 Tips for preventing choking

 Keep food pieces small.
 Until your child can chew well, give her food in pieces smaller than a pea.
 Anything bigger than this is hard for little children to eat safely.
-This is because their airways are small, and they’re still learning to swallow.
+This is because their airways are small, and they’re still learning to chew and swallow properly.

-Cook, grate or mash hard foods, particularly hard fruit and vegetables, such as carrots and apples.
+Cook, grate or mash hard foods, particularly hard fruit and vegetables like carrots and apples.

 Avoid nuts.
-Children can usually eat these safely at around five years of age (unless they have an allergy).
+Children can usually eat these safely at around three years of age, unless they have an allergy.
 Corn chips, lollies and grapes can also be choking risks.

 Children at higher risk